 Pro Bono Services

 Pro bono means "for the public good" in Latin, and you may come across the term when you're dealing with the legal profession.
-Services are offered for free, or sometimes at cost, to benefit a cause or the general public.
-The American Bar Association suggests that attorneys should commit themselves to doing 50 hours of pro bono legal work annually, and some state bar associations require that lawyers report their pro bono hours and activities regularly in order to maintain their licenses to practice.
+Services are offered for free, or sometimes at a cost, to benefit a cause or the general public.
+The American Bar Association suggests that attorneys should commit themselves to do 50 hours of pro bono legal work annually, and some state bar associations require that lawyers report their pro bono hours and activities regularly in order to maintain their licenses to practice.